Death of Sean Kennedy

 Sean W. Kennedy (April 8, 1987 – May 16, 2007) was a gay American man who was severely punched by a younger man, Stephen Andrew Moller as Kennedy was leaving a bar in Greenville, South Carolina.
 The punch was so hard that it shattered his facial bones and separated his brain from his brain stem.
 Kennedy died 17 hours later of his fatal injuries.
 This attack and Kennedy's death drew attention to South Carolina's lack of a hate crime law and is believed to have contributed to passage of the federal Hate Crime Prevention Act of 2009, for which his mother lobbied.
-Additionally, Moller served so little time "because of the lack of an applicable Violent Crime Law in South Carolina" at the time, according to the Judge, although this explanation was seen by the LGBT community as merely thinly veiled homophobia.
+Additionally, Moller served so little time "because of the lack of an applicable Violent Crime Law in South Carolina" at the time, according to the Judge, although this explanation was seen by the LGBTQ community merely as thinly veiled homophobia.

 Stephen Andrew Moller pleaded guilty to involuntary manslaughter in causing Kennedy's death.
 He was sentenced to five years, suspended to three years and counting time already served.
-He was released on parole July 1, 2009.
+He was released on parole on July 1, 2009.

 Death

-On May 16, 2007, at about 3:45 am, Kennedy was leaving a local bar in Greenville.
+On May 16, 2007, at about 3:45 am, Kennedy was leaving a local bar in Greenville, South Carolina.
 A car pulled up beside him, and Moller got out and approached Kennedy.
 He punched him hard enough to break facial bones.
 Kennedy fell and hit the asphalt, resulting in his brain separating from his brain stem and ricocheting in his skull.
 Kennedy later died of his injuries.

-Stephen Andrew Moller, age eighteen, was charged with involuntary manslaughter of Sean Kennedy.
+18-year-old Stephen Andrew Moller was charged with involuntary manslaughter of Sean Kennedy.
 The warrant stated that the act was "a result of the defendant (Moller) not liking the sexual identity of the victim."

 Pre-trial

 In November 2007, Moller was released to home detention upon paying a $25,000 bond.
 He was required to stay with his mother until his trial.

-The charge of murder was reduced to involuntary manslaughter because 1. there was no conscious premeditated desire to kill Kennedy and 2. the state law does not have a charge that fits between murder and involuntary manslaughter.
+The charge of murder was reduced to involuntary manslaughter because there was no conscious premeditated desire to kill Kennedy, as well as the fact that the state law does not have a charge that fits between murder and involuntary manslaughter.
 Unable to secure a conviction for murder, the prosecuting attorneys opted for involuntary manslaughter in order to get the violent activity onto Moller's record.
 The sentence carries a 0–5 years prison term, and Moller was released on July 1, 2009.